Stacktape

 $Format()

-• Directive $Format('{}-{}', 'foo', 'bar') will result in foo-bar
+• $Format('{}-{}', 'foo', 'bar') results in foo-bar.

-• Directive $Format('{}-mydomain.com', 'foo') will result in foo-mydomain.com
+• $Format('{}-mydomain.com', 'foo') results in foo-mydomain.com.

-• Directive $Format('{}.{}', $Stage(), 'mydomain.com') will result in staging.mydomain.com given the stage is set to staging.
+• $Format('{}.{}', $Stage(), 'mydomain.com') results in staging.mydomain.com if the stage is staging.

 $Var()

-• better organize your template files
+• Organizing your template files.

 variables: